Corey-sudo/Projects/Virus Total Script/README.md

 ## TPOT Integration and Data

 I currently am running a TPOT honeypot on an Azure cloud deployment.
+I intend to pull attacker source IPs, run them throught the scanner script, then upload both blocklists and further analysis lists here.
+New IP addresses will be appended to then end of the lists when updated.

-I intend to pull attacker source IPs and upload them here.
-When pulled from Kibana these files are formatted as a CSV file with some additional characters surrounding the IP addresses.
-The last format.py script allows you to convert a TPOT Kibana CSV file into a .txt file formatted correctly for the virust total script.
+When IPs are pulled from the TPOT Kibana deployment, these files are formatted as a CSV file with some additional characters surrounding the IP addresses.
+The format.py script allows you to convert a TPOT Kibana CSV file into a .txt file formatted correctly for the virust total script.

 ## Wire Shark Formatting

 If you use wireshark for packet capture and network traffic sampling, an additional formatting script has been added.
-If using the windows application, fter saving your wireshark capture as a PCAP file click "statistics" then "IPV4", then all addresses.
+If using the windows application, after saving your wireshark capture as a PCAP file click "statistics" then "IPV4", then all addresses.
 You can then save this file as a .txt file and run it through the Wire_Shark_Format.py file to correctly format the addresses to be read by the Virus Total Script.